Introduction to green infrastructure and grey infrastructure

 What is blue infrastructure?

-Blue infrastructure is a term sometimes used to describe the use of proprietary, small footprint, high-efficiency devices installed and retrofitted within existing water collection systems [2].
-Blue infrastructure can be used to connect the benefits of green and grey infrastructure, and is especially practical in challenging redevelopment environments such as tightly spaced urban areas.
+Blue infrastructure is a term sometimes used to describe the use of proprietary, small footprint, high-efficiency devices installed and retrofitted within existing water collection systems [ii].
+Blue infrastructure can be used to connect the benefits of green and grey infrastructure, and is especially practical in challenging redevelopment environments, such as tightly spaced urban areas.

-Blue infrastructure aims to mimic green infrastructure’s principles, for instance following natural drainage paths, and can serve as a grey infrastructure pre-treatment system or a space-efficient water treatment train [3].
+Blue infrastructure aims to mimic green infrastructure’s principles, such as following natural drainage paths, and can serve as a grey infrastructure pre-treatment system or a space-efficient water treatment train [iii], [iv].

-Another emerging term regarding infrastructure in urban areas is Blue Green Cities.
-This is used to describe work that aims to recreate a naturally-oriented water cycle while contributing to the amenity of the city by bringing water management and green infrastructure together [4].
+Another emerging term regarding infrastructure in urban areas is Blue-Green Cities.
+This term is used to describe work that aims to recreate a naturally-oriented water cycle, while contributing to the amenities of the city by bringing water management and green infrastructure together [v].
+Some examples of blue-green infrastructure can be found here: Five Blue-Green Infrastructure Projects Making a Splash.

-- Watershed restoration and riparian habitat creation/restoration (Fairy Point Reach Riparian Restoration Project)
+- Watershed restoration and riparian habitat creation/restoration (Ferry Point Reach Riparian Restoration Program), and

 - Green roofs or rooftop gardens (City of Edmonton).